Middlegate, Nevada

-Middlegate is an unincorporated hamlet along "The Loneliest Road In America," U.S. Route 50, in Churchill County, Nevada, United States.
-The community consists of a commercial rest stop with food, fuel and lodging accommodations, and some ranches and other private properties in the nearby area.
-The last recorded population for the hamlet itself was 17 permanent residents.
+Middlegate is an unincorporated community along "The Loneliest Road In America," U.S. Route 50, in Churchill County, Nevada, United States.

 Middlegate Station

 Middlegate Station is a rest stop/commercial area with a gas station, bar and restaurant, motel and RV park.

 Stephen King stayed at the Middlegate Station motel for seven days and wrote a portion of Desperation.

-Middlegate Station was the location for Black Road, Gregory Hutton's award-winning 2002 short film starring William Nilon.

 Transportation

 Middlegate is served by intersecting U.S. Route 50 (Austin Highway/"The Loneliest Road In America") and Nevada State Route 361 (Gabbs Valley Road) along with multiple unpaved roads giving access to the surrounding ranches.

 A former portion of the Lincoln Highway intersects with Gabbs Valley Road at Middlegate Station.
 It was also a stop on the Pony Express.